-- 1. Games will begin promptly at the scheduled times and will consist of six (6) innings, or five and one half (5 1/2) innings if the home team is winning the game. - 2.
-Time Limit: No inning will be allowed to be started after 1 hour and 50 minutes following the scheduled start time of a game (ie: 7:35 PM for a weekday game that was scheduled to begin at 5:45 PM).
-Also note rule #4 below. - 3.
-A complete inning shall consist of each team batting and making three (3) outs.
-Extra innings will occur if teams are tied after 6 complete innings and time limits have not expired as noted in rule #2 above. - 4.
-Games will be suspended or stopped when in the sole judgment of the umpire if weather, darkness or other conditions make further play unsafe or impossible. - 5.
-A game must reach four (4) complete innings or the home team is leading after three and one-half innings in order to be considered a regulation game (Rule 4.10(c)).
-Exceptions: If "Time Limit" (rule #2 above) or "Mercy Rule" (rule #8 below) conditions have been reached. - 6.
-If rule #5 above has been satisfied AND a game is stopped due to weather or time requirements during an incomplete inning and the home team has not made 3 outs, the winning team will be the home team if leading the game.
+1. Games will begin promptly at the scheduled times and will consist of six (6) innings, or five and one half (5 1/2) innings if the home team is winning the game.

+2. Time Limit: No inning will be allowed to be started after 1 hour and 50 minutes following the scheduled start time of a game (ie: 7:35 PM for a weekday game that was scheduled to begin at 5:45PM).
+Also note rule #4 below.

+3. A complete inning shall consist of each team batting and making three (3) outs.
+Extra innings will occur if teams are tied after 6 complete innings and time limits have not expired as noted in rule #2 above.

+4. Games will be suspended or stopped when in the sole judgment of the umpire if weather, darkness or other conditions make further play unsafe or impossible.

+5. A game must reach four (4) complete innings or the home team is leading after three and one-half innings in order to be considered a regulation game (Rule 4.10(c)).
+Exceptions: If "Time Limit" (rule #2 above) or "Mercy Rule" (rule #8 below) conditions have been reached.

+6. If rule #5 above has been satisfied AND a game is stopped due to weather or time requirements during an incomplete inning and the home team has not made 3 outs, the winning team will be the home team if leading the game.
 If the home team is not leading the game, the winning team will be determined by the score at the end of the last completed full inning (Rule 4.11(d)).

-- 7. If a game is called before being considered a regulation game (i.e., if rule #5 above has not been satisfied), the game will be rescheduled and resumed exactly where it left off (Rule 4.10(d)). - 8.
-"Mercy Rule": If after four innings (three and one-half innings if the home team is ahead), one team has a lead of 15 runs or more, the losing team shall concede the game.
+7. If a game is called before being considered a regulation game (i.e., if rule #5 above has not been satisfied), the game will be rescheduled and resumed exactly where it left off (Rule 4.10(d)).

+8. "Mercy Rule": If after three innings (two and one-half innings if the home team is ahead), one team has a lead of 15 runs or more, the losing team shall concede the game.
+If after four innings (three and one-half innings if the home team is ahead), one team has a lead of 10 runs or more, the losing team shall concede the game.
 If after five innings (four and one-half innings if the home team is ahead), one team has a lead of 10 runs or more, the losing team shall concede the game.
+If after five innings (four and one-half innings if the home team is ahead), one team has a lead of 8 runs or more, the losing team shall concede the game.